College of Cardinals

 emeritus of the Administration of the Patrimony of the

-and of St. Mary of the Angels in Assisi, was born on 16 March 1937 in Varese,
+Apostolic See, President emeritus of the Financial Information Authority, was born on 16 March 1937 in Varese,

 He was ordained a priest on 27 June 1964.
 He holds a degree in jurisprudence, a licentiate in theology and a doctorate in canon law.
 Cardinal Nicora taught canon law and public ecclesiastical law in the Major Seminary of Milan, where he later became rector.